stroemlind/artsinalta/README.md

 * GitHub: GitHub were used to store my repository and GitHub Pages was used to deployed the website.

-* GitPod: GitPod was used as the develpoment enviorment for developing my code during this project.
+* Gitpod: GitPod was used as the develpoment enviorment for developing my code during this project.

 * Git: Git was used to ensure that the project would have backups and all the version pushed to GitHub during the development of ths project.